Martha Cheung Award

 - The term ‘published’ also covers online publication

-- The article must have been published within 5 years of the applicant gaining his or her PhD degree.
+- The article must have been published while the applicant was registered as a PhD student or within 5 years of gaining his or her PhD degree.

-- The article must have been published in English, in a recognized, peer-reviewed journal of good standing (but see also next criterion).
+- The article must have been published in English, in a peer-reviewed journal of good standing.
+Book chapters and entries in reference works do not qualify.

 - The article may present research relating to any area of translation, interpreting or intercultural studies, and may draw on any theoretical models or methodologies.